sambanova/ai-starter-kit/README.md

               )
 ```

-- If using a single embedding model endpont
+- If using a single embedding model endpoint

 ```python
 from langchain_community.embeddings import SambaStudioEmbeddings